+44 (0) 207 8227325

 Charles is a respected neutral with wide experience of business and commercial disputes.
 He is a member of the Investigatory Powers Tribunal, the judicial body responsible for oversight of the intelligence services in the UK.
 He is a director of the Dubai Financial Services Authority and former deputy chairman of the Bar Mutual Indemnity Fund Limited.
-He is President of the National Anti-Doping Panel, the independent tribunal which adjudicates on anti-doping disputes in sports, and a member of the adjudicatory panel of the UEFA Club Financial Control Body, and chairman of the International Tennis Federation tribunal.
+He is President of the National Anti-Doping Panel, the independent tribunal which adjudicates on anti-doping disputes in sports, a member of the adjudicatory panel of the UEFA Club Financial Control Body, and chairman of the International Tennis Federation tribunal.

 He is a member of the following mediation panels: